 SDM focuses on introducing Software Engineering concepts and skills to undergraduate students.
 The provenance gathering and analysis model presented in this paper allows students and tutors to visualize the game flow and identify steps that lead to successful or unsuccessful outcome.
 We also believe that the ideas discussed in this paper can open a wide range of research in the field of behavior patterns data mining of the learning sessions.

-This paper is organized as follows: Section II provides related work in the area of game flow analysis.
-Section III provides a background on provenance and introduces our framework for provenance gathering.
-Section IV presents the provenance analysis and provenance graph.
-Section V presents the adoption of provenance visualization in software engineering.
-Finally, Section VI presents the conclusions of this work and points out some future work.
+This paper is organized as follows: Section II provides related work in the area of software engineering games and game flow analysis.
+Section III provides a background on provenance and Section IV introduces our framework for provenance gathering.
+Section V presents our approach for provenance visualization through graphs.
+Section VI presents the adoption of provenance visualization in software engineering.
+Finally, Section VII presents the conclusions of this work and points out some future work.

 Related Work

+Our work provides support to understand how students performed when learning via software engineering games.
+This way, our related works is dual: software engineering games and game flow analysis.
+Our next three paragraphs introduce two popular software engineering games and the rest of the section discusses the existing support for game flow analyses.

+In [3], the authors present a software engineering card game called Problems and Programmers.
+The focus is teaching software engineering through a simulation of the software development process from conception to completion.
+The players learn tactics to avoid problems during the development of the product while, at the same time, competing with each other in order to complete their respective products in less time.
+It rewards those that follow software engineering concepts and penalize those that try quicker and riskier approaches.

+In [18], the authors present a simulation game called SimSE.
+In it, the player assumes the position of a project manager and has to manage the software development.
+The fundamental goal of this game is allowing customization of the simulated process model to be used by tutors during the presentation of content related to software life cycle.

+These two games, among many others, assume a “learn by experience” process, but none support on-the-fly or post-mortem game flow analysis, which is a key element to validate the assumptions created by the student during the “learn by experience” process.

-Warren [11] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources to vertexes.
+In the digital game domain, Warren [11] proposes an informal method to analyze the game flow using a flow graph, mapping game actions and resources to vertexes.
 By his definition, resources are dimensions of the game state which are quantifiable, while actions are rules of the game that allowed the conversion of one resource to another.
 Consalvo [7] presents a more formal approach based on metrics collected during the game session, creating a gameplay log to identify events caused by player choices.
 Another method, called Playtracer [2], offers a way to visually analyze play steps, providing detailed visual representation of the actions taken by the player through the game.

 Besides [11], which is superficially described in a blog, the other two methods are developer-oriented, meaning that they aim to improve the quality of the game by providing feedback to the development team.
 Due to that, we could not find any concrete solution to provide feedback to the player.